Ground Turkey Tacos (with Corn Salsa)

 Instructions

-- In a large skillet 1 tablespoon olive oil.
+- Make the Taco Meat: In a large skillet 1 tablespoon olive oil.
 Add the turkey and sprinkle with the cumin, chili powder, garlic powder, and ½ teaspoon salt, stirring to combine.

 - Cook over medium heat, stirring occasionally until no longer pink and cooked through, about 5-7 minutes.

-- While the turkey is cooking, combine the corn kernels, red onion, lime juice, salt, and cilantro in a medium bowl.
+- Make the Corn Salsa: While the turkey is cooking, combine the corn kernels, red onion, lime juice, salt, and cilantro in a medium bowl.
 Stir to combine.

 - To serve, add a few spoonfuls of the turkey onto each tortilla.
 Top with corn salsa and and other toppings you like.